lbmonsalve/Xojo-SVGDocument/README.md

 ## Requirements

-IDE From RealStudio 2011r4 to Xojo 2019r9.1
+IDE From 2011r4 to 2019r3.1

 ## How to incorporate into your Realbasic/Xojo project

 Copy `SVGDocument` folder to your project.

+## Thanks

-Thanks [Zoclee](https://github.com/Zoclee/xojo-drawsvg) for examples and others stuffs.
+[Zoclee](https://github.com/Zoclee/xojo-drawsvg) for examples and others stuffs.